 The accounting structure of a company is a vital part of the business’ overall operations.
 One of the main roles undertaken by any accountant involves the collection and maintenance of financial data.

-The accountant will ensure that all the financial records are maintained in order with the law and to keep the business as tax efficient as possible.
+The accountant will ensure that all the financial records are maintained in line with the law and to keep the business as tax efficient as possible.
 For any company or organisation, it is vital that the financial information is always held in a secure system and is regularly cross-checked.
 This is because it is a key component used in operating and managing any business.

 Some accountants may also expect to take on and be responsible for more sophisticated duties, such as developing, implementing and maintaining data bases for the finances of the entire company or organisation.
 They may also work on establishing monitoring control procedures.